Lake Garda & the Adige River

 - Transfer from Bolzano to Resia Pass

-- 4-hour ferry cruise on Lake Garda (only for the 8-day tour)
+- 4-hour ferry cruise on Lake Garda (Variation 1)

 What’s Not Included